Adam Brody: Other works

 Aside from acting, Brody is credited as a musician and writer; he says that he "writes screenplays and songs during [his] spare time."
-In 2003, Brody wrote and produced the short film Home Security.
+In 2003, he wrote and produced the short film Home Security.

-In 2005, Brody, along with Nathaniel Castro, Bret Harrison, and Brad Babinski, formed the Los Angeles-based rock band Big Japan, with Brody as the lead drummer.
-Big Japan's first release, Music for Dummies, was digitally released through Nightshift Records on August 23, 2005.
+In 2005, Brody, along with Nathaniel Castro, Bret Harrison, and Brad Babinski, formed the Los Angeles–based rock band Big Japan, with Brody as the drummer.
+Their first release, Music for Dummies, was digitally released through Nightshift Records on August 23, 2005.
 The four-piece indie band played gigs at pubs and festivals from 2005 to 2007 such as The Knitting Factory, Bamboozle Left, The Roxy, Spaceland, and The Viper Room.

-In 2007, Brody, along with Danny Bilson and Paul De Meo, co-wrote a comic book miniseries for DC's Wildstorm Comics titled Red Menace.
+In 2007, Brody, with Danny Bilson and Paul De Meo, co-wrote a comic-book miniseries for DC's Wildstorm Comics titled Red Menace.
 The limited series had six issues and was collected into a trade paperback.
-Since 2010, Brody has played the drums in the project band The Shortcoats.
-They released their first EP, This Time Last Year, on October 4, 2011.
-Their song, "Morning, Shipwreck," which Brody co-wrote, is featured in the sitcom Ben and Kate and the 2015 film The Meddler.
+Since 2010, Brody has played drums in the project band The Shortcoats; they released their first EP, This Time Last Year, on October 4, 2011.
+Their song "Morning, Shipwreck," which Brody co-wrote, is featured in the sitcom Ben and Kate and the 2015 film The Meddler.

+Brody is featured in the BBDO-created “It’s Time for WhatsApp” advertising campaign which debuted on September 3, 2025.

 Personal life

 Brody is a secular Jew and is non-religious.
-He has described himself as being a "faux intellectual" and is a member of the Democratic Party.
+He has described himself as a "faux intellectual" and is a member of the Democratic Party.
 He has joined voting action campaigns including Swing Left.

 In March 2010, Brody met actress Leighton Meester while filming The Oranges in Westchester, New York.
-They became engaged in November 2013 and married in a private ceremony on February 15, 2014.
+They were engaged in November 2013 and married in a private ceremony on February 15, 2014.
 Their first child, a daughter, was born in 2015.
-In 2020, the couple revealed they were expecting their second child, a son who was born later that year.
+In 2020, they revealed they were expecting their second child, a son who was born later that year.
+In January 2025, their home was destroyed by the Palisades Fire.